DoviniJ/GxEprsDummy/README.md

 where y is the outcome variable, E is the covariate of interest, PRS_trd and PRS_add are the polygenic risk scores computed using additive SNP effects of GWAS and GWEIS summary statistics respectively, and PRS_gxe is the polygenic risk scores computed using GxE interaction SNP effects of GWEIS summary statistics.

+When deciding on the number of permutations to be used, always get an idea from the p value obtained from either Model 4 or 5 (accordingly).
+If that p value is insignificant, you can use any number of permututations (e.g. 1000), but if that p value is highly significant (p value is very small and very close to zero), it is recommended to increase the number of permutations for better results.
+For example assume that the p value obtained from Model 4 is 0.000154, then it is recommended to use at least 10,000 iterations in the permutation model.

 # Contact